nabeel5623/UI-UX-design-Project-Restaurant/README.md

 # UI-UX-design-Project-Restaurant
-E-commerce web application for a restaurant
+E-commerce web application for a restaurant using Figma